GWU-Advanced-OS/project-project-gvisor/report.md

 ### Security-Performance Trade-offs of Kubernetes Container Runtimes - Viktorsson, et al.

-Another [study](research/performance-res/security-performace-tradeoffs-viktorsson.pdf) attempted to measure the performace of gVisor in more real world applications rather.
-All tests run in this study used the pTrace platform.
+Another [study](research/performance-res/security-performace-tradeoffs-viktorsson.pdf) attempted to measure the performace of gVisor in more real world applications.
+All tests run in this study used the ptrace platform.
-Three different application's total throughput were tested:
+Three different application's total throughput was tested:

 1. **TeaStore:**